fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Our Lord, forgive me and my parents and the believers the Day the account is established."
     Quran, surah Ibrahim (Abraham) 14:35-41

-Allah Almighty did not leave this sincere supplication unanswered and sent a descendant of Ismael, the prophet Muhammad ﷺ, , the chief of the prophets to the world.
-The Pride of the Universe ﷺ   proclaimed this truth as,
+Allah Almighty did not leave this sincere supplication unanswered and sent a descendant of Ismael, the prophet Muhammad ﷺ   , the chief of the prophets to the world.
+The Pride of the Universe ﷺ   proclaimed this truth as:

 > "I am the supplication of my forefather Ibrahim (peace be upon him)."
 >